+RILA is encouraging lawmakers to take four primary courses of action: closely examine technology platforms; scrutinize information infrastructure firms; carefully consider anticompetitive data use; and review competitor cooperation that is no longer technologically necessary—particularly in the area of credit interchange.
 RILA believes that strong competition in industries connected to retail will benefit consumers and allow retailers to thrive.
-RILA urges policymakers to scrutinize these practices closely and act to strengthen a healthy and competitive marketplace.
+RILA urges policymakers to scrutinize these four areas closely and take action to strengthen a healthy and competitive marketplace.

 “Leading retailers believe the FTC has a responsibility to protect consumers by ensuring that competition exists throughout the retail ecosystem.
 New approaches are necessary to ensure that access to information empowers, rather than manipulates, consumers as they navigate an economy dominated by a handful of giant tech platforms.”

 Merchants in the United States pay some of the highest interchange rates or “swipe fees” in the world, costing merchants more than $80 billion each year.
 The global card companies, along with major issuers, establish these rates in an anticompetitive manner.
 While past regulatory reforms achieved by RILA have resulted in meaningful improvements, more is needed to reign in a myriad of anticompetitive practices.